‘Deadpool 3,’ ‘Mission: Impossible 8’ and ‘Venom 3’ Halted Amid Actors Strike

 One area where work can potentially continue is animation, particular for projects set to roll out in 2025 and beyond.
 As is common practice, animators could have people around their studio record temporary voices on upcoming projects to help inform the work, with SAG-AFTRA actors recording their lines at a later time.
 Animated features aiming for 2024 release, however, might be more likely to be at a point in the production where actors would be needed to record final dialogue.
 Movies slated for a 2024 release include Kung Fu Panda 4 (March 8), Spider-Man: Beyond the Spider-Verse on March 29 (though that was already likely to shift, even before the strike), Despicable Me 4 (July 3) and Transformers One (Sept.
 13).

 Below are the features The Hollywood Reporter has confirmed are halting filming.
-Others that have been filming, such as Beetlejuice 2, Clint Eastwood’s Juror #2 and Mortal Kombat are presumably halting, but THR has not independently confirmed that is the case.
+Others that have been filming, such as Wicked, Clint Eastwood’s Juror #2 and Mortal Kombat are presumably halting, but THR has not independently confirmed that is the case.

 Deadpool 3 (Disney/Marvel)